ndrakos/blog/_posts/2023-03-29-Reionization_Shell_Model_Part_III.md

 ## Expected bubble size

-Some relevant (this was from a quick search, not an in-depth literature review):
+Some relevant papers (this was from a quick search, not an in-depth literature review):

 <a href = "https://ui.adsabs.harvard.edu/abs/2004Natur.432..194W/abstract">Wyithe & Loeb 2004</a>
 <a href = "https://ui.adsabs.harvard.edu/abs/2005MNRAS.363.1031F/abstract">Furlanetto & Oh 2005</a>